jrehor/kcc/README.md

  "012"+"345"           /sum of char vectors adds their ascii codes pairwise, result is still a char vector "ceg"

+ 1+`kei                /no math for names
+  ^
+type error

+ a:1 2 3               /int vector
+ a[0]:1f               /replace first element with a float
+ @a                    /vector got demoted to composite, ouch ` a:`f$a                /explicitly cast composite to float vector
+ @a                    /voila, a float vector
+`F

+ `i$1981-02-01         /integer representation of dates is puzzling at first -15674

+ 15674+1981-02-01      /add 15674 days to Feb 1 1981, mystery solved, a date is just an offset of:
+2024-01-01

 ```

+There is more to be learned about the type system

 ### no stinking loops